-Throughout the beginning of the show, Jackie was portrayed as a popular, superficial cheerleader who would primarily hang out with her airhead boyfriend and his “loser” group of friends, presumably because the popular high school crowd just wasn’t as fun as Eric’s basement.
+Throughout the beginning of the show, Jackie is portrayed as a popular, superficial cheerleader who would primarily hang out with her airhead boyfriend and his “loser” group of friends, presumably because the popular high school crowd just wasn’t as fun as Eric’s basement.
 (I’m not the only person who finds this weird, right?)

 One of the ways that Jackie was able to stand out from her slightly less affluent classmates was by wrapping a square silk scarf or paisley neckerchief around her thin, aristocratic neck.
 It looked hella classy and was very Jackie O.-inspired.

-Step #2: Deck yourself out in gold and tassels.
+Step #2: Deck yourself out in gold and tassels